naturalis/mebioda/doc/week1/w1d1/lecture1.md

 - To develop a data-centric view of biodiversity research
 - To adopt principles and practices of open science
 - To learn computational skills in biodiversity analysis
-- To improve our communication abilities
+- To improve our communication and teamwork abilities

 Course outline
 --------------